Agent-SAMA: State-Aware Mobile Assistant: Evaluation

+\textbf{Ablation Studies.} Table~\ref{tab:ablation} presents the results of our ablation study on the contributions of four key components in \tool: 1) the entire planning (removing the Planner Agent completely), 2) LLM-as-judges~\cite{gu2025surveyllmasajudge} to select the best plan among five generated plans, 3) pre- and post-conditions in the State Agent, and 4) the entire knowledge retention (removing the Mentor agent completely).
 We observe that each component contributes significantly to \tool's performance, \textit{\textbf{and their combination leads to more substantial improvements}}.
-Removing each component reduces the performance metrics significantly, with planning having the largest impact (e.g., SR decreased from 84\% to 52\% in Mobile-Eval-E and from 80\% to 45.00\% on SPA-Bench), followed by multi-plan selection, Mentor agent, and then pre- and post-conditions.
+Removing each component reduces the performance metrics significantly, with planning having the largest impact (e.g., SR decreased from 84\% to 52\% in Mobile-Eval-E and from 80\% to 45\% on SPA-Bench), followed by multi-plan selection, Mentor agent, and then pre- and post-conditions.
 Importantly, when all components are combined, \tool achieves the highest performance across all metrics.
 This demonstrates that these components complement and reinforce one another: effective planning helps the system select better paths, selecting the best plan from multiple ones may help reduce the effects of having excessive states on subtask planning or re-planning during error recovery, pre- and post-conditions enable better validation and recovery, and the Mentor allows learning across tasks.
 Overall, the full integration leads to an effective state-aware GUI agent framework.

-\textbf{Sensitivity of the results when changing the backbone MLLM.} Table~\ref{tab:backbone} shows that \tool's overall performance across three widely used MLLMs: GPT-4o~\cite{openai2024gpt4o}, Claude-3.5-Sonnet~\cite{anthropic2024claude}, and Gemini 1.5 Pro~\cite{gemini2024} on both Mobile-Eval-E and SPA-Bench benchmarks.
-The backbone MLLM has a large impact on the performance of \tool, with GPT4o achieves the highest scores, followed by Claude 3.5, with Gemini 1.5 Pro performing the lowest.
-This trend is consistent across all three major evaluation metrics, suggesting that stronger MLLMs improve GUI agent's performance.
-Nevertheless, when using a weaker MLLM like Claude 3.5, \tool still outperforms Mobile-Agent-E Evo (GPT-4o version), demonstrating the effectiveness of \tool.